🚨 Scam Guide · 2026

 📍 Hua Hin Zoo, Vana Nava Water Jungle, Cicada Market, beach restaurants

-Defense: ask to see both English and Thai menus at any restaurant; if the Thai menu has lower prices for the same dishes, you have leverage to request Thai pricing or to leave.
-For attractions, Google the admission fee before arriving — Hua Hin Zoo's real foreign admission is ฿350 as of 2025, not ฿500.
-For beaches, go 2–3 blocks inland for local-priced restaurants.
-Cicada Market weekend vendors are popular with Thais and have near-fair pricing; the beachfront vendors are heavily tourist-marked.
+The defensive move is to ask to see both the English and Thai menus at any restaurant; if the Thai menu has lower prices for the same dishes, you have leverage to request Thai pricing or to leave.
+Google attraction prices before arriving — Hua Hin Zoo's real foreign admission is ฿350 as of 2025, not ฿500.
+For beaches, walk 2–3 blocks inland for local-priced restaurants.
+Cicada Market weekend vendors are popular with Thais and have near-fair pricing; beachfront vendors are heavily tourist-marked.
+Tourist Police: 1155.

 Red Flags